Skip to main content

 Native Range

-Parahebe perfoliata is native to southeastern Australia—New South Wales, Victoria, and the Australian Capital Territory—in rocky montane forests, cliff faces, and stream banks at 2,000-5,000 feet (600-1,500 m).
+Parahebe perfoliata is native to southeastern Australia — New South Wales, Victoria, and the Australian Capital Territory — occurring on rocky montane forest slopes, cliff faces, and stream bank outcrops at 2,000–5,000 feet (600–1,500 m) elevation.

 Suggested Uses